uprighted-learners/unit-3-walkway-objects/readme.md

 ## Achieving

-In this lab, we will create a piece of software that represents a trip to the corner store and back.
+In this exercise, we will create a piece of software that represents a trip to the corner store and back.
 This software will transfer the user between different states ("locations") and only allow state transitions between certain states.

 Your work will result in: